AmericanPhilosophicalSociety/RevCityDocs/transcription.md

 - When checking the work, assign the left side of the page the region "Main A" and the right side of the page the region "Main B."

 Please consult the [official documentation](https://escriptorium.readthedocs.io/en/latest/segment/#region-segmentation) for more information on regions.

+### 3. Segment the pages

+- Select all images you would like to segment automatically
+    - Generally this can be used for any plain text page.
+    - Pages with strange formats (upside down or sideways text) will not perform well
+    - **Warning**: Only segment 2-3 pages at a time.
+If you select too many, the process may fail and put undue stress on the system.
+- Click the "Segment" button.
+- After the popup appears telling you that the pages have been segmented, verify that the segmentation is good.
+    - Correct any lines that are too small or too large.
+    - Delete and extraneous lines.
+    - Manually add any lines that the automatic process missed.
+    - Verify line masks: does a line mask exist?
+Does it reasonably cover the text?
+      - Note: do **NOT** try to manually adjust masks.
+Instead, fiddle with the baseline until the mask reasonably encompasses the text.
+If the mask is truly egregious, ask a project manager for assistance.
+- Manually segment any pages that cannot be automatically segmented.

+Please see the [official documentation](https://escriptorium.readthedocs.io/en/latest/segment/#text-line-segmentation) to learn how the segmentation tool operates.

+Once you are pleased with the segmentation, you must associate the lines and the regions.
+To do this, press ```Ctrl + A``` to select all lines, then ```Y``` to associate lines and their regions.
+Lines can only be associated with one region and will be grouped with the region closest to their centroid._

 ### 4. Transcribing the document